Create a sustainable and vibrant landscape while supporting local biodiversity with the Best Chicago Native Plants!

 USDA Zones: 3-8

 Wild Columbine showcases delicate light pink flowers.
-With low maintenance needs, this plant is adaptable to sandy and clay soils, requiring minimal watering.
+This plant has low maintenance needs and is adaptable to sandy and clay soils, requiring minimal watering.